 Ok, so I didn’t exactly crash the wedding — I was invited (sorta).
 I was in the general neighborhood of the world and a friend of mine said “hey, come to my brother’s wedding in Rabat.”
 So I said, why not?
 What he didn’t tell me was that Moroccan weddings last 15 hours and involve no booze and a dinner service time well past midnight (to keep people from going home early, of course).
 Oh, and that it would be impossible to sit down for more than 20 seconds without getting forced back onto the dance floor by a group of elderly women who insisted we dance the night away with them.

-I made the mistake of taking a ferry to Koh Tao on the day of Thailand’s new year’s festival, Songkram.
+While traveling solo in Thailand, I made the mistake of taking a ferry to Koh Tao on the day of Thailand’s new year’s festival, Songkram.
 Minutes after getting off the ferry, both me and my bags were drenched completely by revelers participating in the world’s largest water fight.
 I used what little plastic I had to save my camera and phone, but everything else was completely soaked through!
 After running a gauntlet of water guns and arriving at my hostel, I made some new friends, bought a super soaker of my own, and went out to exact my revenge on the streets of Koh Tao.

 While staying at a rental apartment on a small backpacker island in Belize, a thief broke in and stole my friend’s phone in the middle of the night.
 My friend was more than a little agitated by the loss and by the local police station’s indifference to our plight.
 So my friend made it his mission, with the help of a couple of friendly local women and some CCTV footage, to track down the thief.
 I thought it was a lost cause but he insisted that it was a small island and that the thief had to be somewhere.
 Incredibly, he was right and ultimately recovered the phone!

-I met a Dutch pilot in Sydney who convinced me to join him in a campervan for a tour of Tasmania.
+I met a Dutch pilot in Sydney who convinced me to join him in a campervan for a road trip of Tasmania.
 I’m glad he did, because Australia’s smaller island has some of the most beautiful and diverse landscapes you’ll find anywhere in the world — from rainforests to quaint fishing villages to gorgeous, deserted beaches.